 - Additional surgeries to repair the first botched surgery

 The additional surgeries can result in expensive medical bills and lost time at work.
 You should not have to pay these expenses on your own—the irresponsible doctor who botched the first surgery may be liable for covering these costs.

 The medical standard of care is the level of care that doctors, surgeons, hospitals and all other medical professionals and facilities are expected to provide to their patients.
 The standard of care is the same across the entire United States.
 This means that a surgeon in Philadelphia is required to provide the same care that a surgeon in New York is supposed to provide.
 When another doctor is willing to testify that the first one violated this standard, and in addition, is willing to state that this violation is the direct cause of the serious harm you suffered, this forms the basis of a medical malpractice claim.
 When you contact Lowenthal & Abrams, Injury Attorneys’ malpractice lawyers to discuss your case, we will work to establish whether a medical expert is willing to testify on your behalf.

-At Lowenthal & Abrams, Injury Attorneys, we are committed to helping you get financial compensation after a botched surgery.
+At Lowenthal & Abrams, Injury Attorneys, we are committed to helping you get financial compensation after a botched surgery in Philadelphia.
 You need to be able to focus on your well-being and recovery.
 Not your bills.
-To learn more about holding a negligent surgeon responsible for his or her mistakes, contact our knowledgeable Pennsylvania bad surgery attorneys today at 888-979-7298 and schedule your free consultation.
+To learn more about holding a negligent surgeon responsible for his or her mistakes, contact our knowledgeable Philadelphia bad surgery attorneys today and schedule your free consultation.
 There is no fee unless you are compensated.